niccokunzmann/mundraub-android/README.md

 Contributions are welcome.

-- We use [Transifex][tx] to translate the app to your language.
+- If you like to have your language included, you can translate the app yourself on [Transifex][tx].
-  If you like to have your language included, please open an issue and translate yourself :)
+  If your language is not included, we can include it.
+Please let us know in an [issue][issues].
 - We use [Android Studio] to develop the app.
-If you like, you can start development with [small issues. ![][first-issues-image]][first-issues].
+If you like, you can start development with [small issues. ![][first-issues-image]][first-issues]
     You do not need to ask if you can work on it.
 You can just start - this app is free software so you can change it whenever you like.
     That might be helpful in the process: